Next Tryouts: Watch for Details!

 What if I don’t make it at tryouts or I’m not ready yet?

 Don’t worry, keep skating!
 It can take months or even years to become a strong roller derby skater.
 If you miss this round of tryouts, or if you aren’t chosen for the Rat Lab, keep working hard to prepare for the next one.
-Don’t be discouraged, many current Rat City Rollergirls tried out more than once.
+Perseverance is also an important skill for a rollergirl!
+Don’t be discouraged, many current Rat City Rollergirls have tried out more than once.

 If I have more questions, who do I ask?